 All items of property, plant and equipment are initially recorded at cost.
 Such cost includes the cost that are directly attributable to the acquisition of a qualifying property, plant and equipment, and the estimated cost of dismantling and removing the items and restoring the site on which they are located when the Group has an obligation to remove the asset or restore the site.
-The cost of an item of property, plant and equipment is recognised as an asset if, and only if, it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.
+The cost of an item of property, plant and equipment is recognised as an asset if, and only if, it is probable that future economic benefits associated with the item will flow to the Group and the cost of the related equipment is capitalised as part of that equipment.
 Subsequent to initial recognition, office equipment, furniture and fittings and right-of-use assets are measured at cost less accumulated depreciation and any accumulated impairment losses.